202412112103

 In which case we have a special case of trees, called stumps.
 In general,

-Still this type of model is really powerful and often achieves higher accuracy than random forests (which itself typically beats bagging trees through decorrelation.)
+Still this type of model is really powerful and often achieves higher accuracy than random forests (which itself typically beats bagging trees thanks to de-correlation.)

 Advantages